West Cornwall Steam Ship Company: Lady of the Isles

 The Lady of the Isles was launched by Harvey's of Hayle in 1875 and worked on the West Cornwall service until 1904.
 She was repaired and overhauled at Hayle in February 1881.

 On 1 September 1904, she struck the Heaver Rock and was beached in Lamorna Cove to stop her from sinking; the passengers had to walk the 4 mile back to Penzance!.
 She was re-floated and repaired with new boilers.

 From 1905 she was a cable ship for the Royal Navy, and then from 1938 as the salvage vessel for the Western Marine Salvage Co of Penzance, until requisitioned by the Admiralty as an Auxiliary vessel.
 She was sunk by a mine off Killigerran Head near Falmouth on 3 October 1940.
 She was 130 feet 6 inches long and 162 tons.

 Stormcock

 The Liverpool registered twin-screwed steamer was hired in 1886 as a second boat for the potato and fish season.
 The 350 ton steamer was described as one of the largest and most powerful tugs, and was capable of 12.5 knots.

 Lyonesse

-The Lyonesse was another vessel built by Harvey's of Hayle, this time in 1889.
+The Lyonesse was another vessel built by Harvey's of Hayle, this time in 1889 and making her first crossing from Penzance to St Mary's on 17 April 1889.
 She had a 3-cylinder turbine engine and was 329 gross registered tons, 170 ft long, 25 ft 1in beam, 10 ft 4in depth.
-She was sold in 1918 to Queenstown, as a salvage ship, and returned to Hayle in 1928 to be scrapped by Messrs Ward & Co.
+Lyonesse was sold in 1918 to Queenstown, as a salvage ship, and returned to Hayle in 1928 to be scrapped by Messrs Ward & Co.

 Lyonesse is a legendary area of land reputedly lying beneath the sea between Cornwall and the Isles of Scilly.